ajor/chip8/README.md

     4 5 6 D        Q W E R
     7 8 9 E        A S D F
     A 0 B F        Z X C V

+## Compatibility

+- All Chip-8 games tested appear to work correctly
+- Most S-Chip games work, although the instructions Fx75 and Fx85 haven't been implemented so a few will not run

 ## TODO
 - Add sound